sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-python-installation.rst

     pip install prophet==1.1.1

-add above in a script file, upload in DBFS and go to Advanced Options, select Init Scripts and add DBFS path to it
+Add above in a script file, upload in DBFS and go to Advanced Options, select Init Scripts and add DBFS path to it.

 .. figure:: ../../_assets/configuration/initscript.PNG
    :alt: Databricks